ampproject/amphtml/ads/venatus.md

 ## Configuration

-For configuration details and to generate your tags, please contact us :- https://www.venatusmedia.com/contact
+For configuration details and to generate your tags, please contact us :- https://www.venatusmedia.com/contact or chrisb@venatusmedia.com

 Required parameter: